 Obayashi Corporation: 50% Reduction in Construction Site Documentation Time

-5 Strategies Practiced by the Successful 5% of Companies
+5 Strategies Practiced by the 5% of Successful Companies

 Strategy 1: Visualization of Uncertainty and Ensuring Transparency